House of 1000 Corpses Ending, Explained

 After the four young people are taken captive by the Firefly family, the film shifts to a categorically different gear.
 It turns out that they have been murdering people for years.
 Just before Bill and others’ arrival, the family kidnapped a group of cheerleaders, whom they are slowly torturing to death.
 Bill is the first one to be killed among the new captives.
 His body is then mutilated by Otis and transformed into one of the specimens that are often found in roadside attractions.
 Denise’s father arrives at the Firefly property with Lieutenant George Wydell (Tom Towles) and Deputy Steve Naish (Walton Goggins) to look for his daughter, but all three are killed.

-Later in the night, Otis skins the dead body of Denise’s father and wears the mask and the vest created from the treated flesh before he goes to prepare the remaining victims for a new bout of sufferings.
+Later in the night, Otis skins the dead body of Denise’s father and wears the mask and the vest created from the treated flesh before he goes to prepare the remaining victims for a new bout of suffering.
 Zombie never tries to reign in the utter insanity that takes place in almost every scene of the film.
 The movie is surprisingly colorful despite its dark themes and feels like a carnival-esque celebration of murder and mayhem.
 Among the Fireflys, Otis is inarguably the worst.
 Aside from killing and skinning people, he is also a rapist and necrophiliac.
 Because of her traditionally beautiful look, Baby serves as the perfect bait to bring in new victims.

 The Mine Shaft